 BasePress operates both as a Single or Multiple knowledge base; apart from the points explained before, the two modes differ slightly in the way you access the content.

 When used as a Single KB the entry page of the KB will display a list with the top sections and articles in your KB.
 The permalinks and breadcrumbs don’t include the knowledge base name.
 This standard KB is a good idea when you have a single product or service, you want to create documentation for.
-Click here to see an example of a single KB.

 Instead when you use BasePress as a Multiple KB, the entry page will display a list of the knowledge bases where users can choose the product or service that interest them.
 Every KB can have a picture and a description as an introduction to the documentation.